-- Students may seek confidential assistance on campus through the Wellness Center - Employees may seek confidential assistance through the Employee Assistance Program - Students and Employees may seek a confidential Advocate and assistance through Dickinson College's 24-7 Hour Advocacy Hotline (YWCA's dedicated phone line reserved for our Dickinson College Students and Employees) at 717-831-8850 by contacting the Registrar's Office at reg@dickinson.edu, or at 717-245-1315.
+- Students may seek confidential assistance on campus through the Wellness Center - Employees may seek confidential assistance through the Employee Assistance Program - Students and Employees may seek a confidential Advocate and assistance through Dickinson College's 24-7 Hour Advocacy Hotline (YWCA's dedicated phone line reserved for Dickinson College Students and Employees) at 717-831-8850 information about the victim and other necessary parties will be treated as confidential and only shared with persons who have a specific those need-to-know, i.e., investigating/adjudicating the report or those involved in providing support services to the including accommodations protective measures.
+By only sharing personally identifiable information with individuals on a need-to-know basis, the institution will maintain as confidential, any accommodations or protective measures provided to the victim to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the accommodations or protective measures.

-Victims may request that directory information on file with the College be withheld by request
+Victims may request that directory information on file with the College be withheld by request by contacting the Registrar's Office at reg@dickinson.edu, or at 717-245-1315.